awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

 # Running Commands from the Console<a name="rc-console"></a>

 You can use Run Command from the console to configure instances without having to login to each instance\.
-This topic includes an example that shows how to [update the SSM Agent](#rc-console-agentexample) on an instance by using Run Command\.
+This topic includes an example that shows how to [update SSM Agent](#rc-console-agentexample) on an instance by using Run Command\.

 **Before You Begin**
 Before you send a command using Run Command, verify that your instances meet Systems Manager [requirements](systems-manager-prereqs.md)\.